 Teaching Notes: Learners may be interested in knowing that there are different types of fuel (diesel, gas/gasoline) and grades (regular, premium).
-Another thing of note is that some gas stations offer tap or payment using a mobile device.
+Another thing of note is that some gas stations offer tap or payment using a mobile device and a PIN is often not needed when using a credit card.